edonyM/pyexer/README.md

     4.The fold ml/basic is for the exercise about 'A First Course in Machine Learning'

     5.The fold ml/act is for the exercise about 'Action in Machine Learning with Python'

+    6.The fold ml/andrewNg is for the note of Andrew Ng Machine Learning class in Stanford University